 How Are We Uniquely Qualified?

-There are a lot of heating & cooling companies in Atlanta wanting your attention, especially when you have the least amount of time imaginable!
+There are a lot of heating & cooling companies in New Albany wanting your attention, especially when you have the least amount of time imaginable!
 So our promise is simple: If you see a heating & cooling technician in our uniform, he’ll be both state-licensed and TE-Certified.
 TE Certified techs are specialists.
 They are also W-2 employees of our company which means they answer to us for every minute they’re in the field, at your home, and working on your equipment.
 And believe it or not, we probably require better work performance than even our customers!

 Our technicians complete many hours of extensive in-house training, and pass written exams, code testing, and hands-on skill assessments.
 But their training doesn’t stop there.
 Mandatory weekly training sessions keep them up-to-date on the latest in heating & cooling trends; the newest innovations; and the city, state and federal heating & cooling guidelines.